Antibiotics: Types and Side Effects

 Aminoglycoside grope includes:

-The major irreversible toxicity of aminoglycosides is ototoxicity, that is damage to the ear and hearing.
+The major irreversible toxicity of aminoglycosides is ototoxicity10 (damage to the ear and hearing).
 Among them, streptomycin and gentamicin are primarily vestibulotoxic, whereas amikacin, neomycin, dihydrosterptomycin, and kanamicin are primarily cochleotoxic.

 - 1. The Merck Manual of Medical Information.
 Mark H. Beers et al., eds.
 2nd Home Edition.
 Whitehouse Station, NJ: Merck; 2003.